 The investigating detectives soon discover that uncannily similar murders are taking place all over the country.
 As the bodies pile up, the detectives seek answers from a local root doctor, who has been documenting every lynching in the country for years…

-The Trees was longlisted for the 2022 Booker Prize, announced on July 26, 2022.
-It was one of the six shortlisted books, announced on September 6.
+The Trees was one of the six books shortlisted for the 2022 Booker Prize, announced on September 6.

 Shortlisted